syncfusion-content/xamarin-docs/Xamarin/SfListView/LoadMore.md

 ## Load more only when user interacts

-To load more items only when users interact with the listview and reach to the end of list using [SfListView.LoadMoreCommand](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreCommand.html) and [SfListView.LoadMoreCommandParameter](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreCommandParameter.html), set the [SfListView.LoadMoreOption](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreOption.html) property to `AutoOnScroll`.
+To load more items only when users interact with the listview and reach to the end of list using `SfListView.LoadMoreCommand` and `SfListView.LoadMoreCommandParameter`, set the `SfListView.LoadMoreOption` property to [AutoOnScroll](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.LoadMoreOption.html).

-The [SfListView.LoadMoreCommand](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreCommand.html) will not execute when the listview is initially loaded.
-The [SfListView.LoadMoreCommand](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreCommand.html) will execute only when users interact and reach to the end of list.
+The `SfListView.LoadMoreCommand` will not execute when the listview is initially loaded.
+The `SfListView.LoadMoreCommand` will execute only when users interact and reach to the end of list.

-The `LoadMoreTemplate` is not displayed when the listview is initially loaded.
-When users interact, the `LoadMoreTemplate` is displayed for the initially loaded items.
-Then, the visibility of `LoadMoreTemplate` will be handled by the `CanExecute` method.
+The `SfListView.LoadMoreTemplate` is not displayed when the listview is initially loaded.
+When users interact, the `SfListView.LoadMoreTemplate` is displayed for the initially loaded items.
+Then, the visibility of `SfListView.LoadMoreTemplate` will be handled by the `CanExecute` method.

 {% tabs %}
 {% highlight xaml %}